Catherine, Princess of Wales, announces she has cancer - Local News 8

 She ended her heartfelt message by saying that she was also keeping “all those whose lives have been affected by cancer” in her thoughts.

 “For everyone facing this disease, in whatever form, please do not lose faith or hope.
-You are not alone,” Kate concluded.
+You are not alone,” Kate concluded in the video statement, which was filmed by BBC Studios at Windsor on Wednesday.

 CNN understands the Prince and Princess of Wales wanted to wait for their young children to be out of school for the Easter holidays before making the announcement.

+Since the announcement on Friday, well wishes have poured in for the princess.

+Prince Harry and Meghan, Duchess of Sussex said in a joint statement that they “wish health and healing for Kate and the family, and hope they are able to do so privately and in peace.”

-British Prime Minister Rishi Sunak said that the princess had “the love and support of the whole country.”
-Sunak said Friday on social media that Kate had shown “tremendous bravery with her statement” and that his thoughts were with her and “in particular her three children.”
+British Prime Minister Rishi Sunak said in a statement that the princess had “the love and support of the whole country,” adding that Kate had shown “tremendous bravery” and that she had been “unfairly treated” during weeks of “intense scrutiny” by the press and on social media.
+He added that his thoughts were with her and “in particular her three children.”

+British opposition Labour party leader Keir Starmer also sent his “best wishes” to the princess, saying that the “lurid speculation” of recent weeks must have “added” to her stress.

 Meanwhile, the White House said the update from the princess was “terrible” and that the administration was “incredibly sad to hear of the news.”
 White House press secretary Karine Jean-Pierre said the administration’s thoughts were with the royal and her family “during this incredibly difficult time, and certainly we wish her a full recovery.”